Is Lion's Mane Safe During Pregnancy?

 Some mushrooms have elevated medicinal properties.
 The lion’s mane is among them, but others, such as cordyceps, chaga, reishi, and turkey tail, are equally notable examples of this category.

 Medicinal mushrooms can affect our health in various ways, and making generalized statements about their effects is difficult.
-However, it’s safe to say that the vast majority of medicinal mushrooms, including lion’s mane, can reduce cholesterol levels, boost our immune system, and help fight ulcers and tumors, and infections within the body.
+However, it’s safe to say that the vast majority of medicinal mushrooms, including lion’s mane, can reduce cholesterol levels, boost our immune system, and help fight ulcers, and infections within the body.

 In that sense, they help keep the fragile immunological state of the body during pregnancy intact, and no negative side effects have been reported so far.